-- (E) for registered engines operating in the South Coast Air Quality Management District (SCAQMD), 100 pounds nitrogen oxides (NOx) per project per day [An owner may substitute SCAQMD permit or registration limits in effect on or before September 17, 1997 (optional)]; - (F) 100 pounds NOx per registered engine per day, except in SCAQMD where the limit is 100 pounds NOx per project per day. - (7) In lieu of (6)(E) and (6)(F) above, operation of a registered new nonroad engine rated at 750 brake horsepower or greater for which a federal or California standard pursuant to 40 CFR Part 89 or title 13, CCR has not yet become effective, shall not exceed 12 hours per day. - (8) For registered engines that operate in both STW and onshore, the 10 tons per district per year per engine limit in (6)(C) above shall only apply onshore. - (9) For certified compression-ignition engines, certified spark-ignition engines, or any spark-ignition engine meeting Table 1 requirements, the daily and annual emission limitations in section 6 above shall not apply. - (10) Effective January 1, 2010, all registered spark-ignition engines rated at 50 brake horsepower or greater shall be certified spark-ignition engines or shall meet Table 1 requirements.
-For those spark ignition engines that are not certified spark-ignition engines or do not meet Table 1 requirements, the registration shall expire on December 31, 2009 and the engine will not be allowed to operate under the authority of this regulation. - (eg) All registered engines shall be equipped with a functioning non-resettable hour meter, fuel meter or other operation tracking device approved by the Executive Officer.
-Engines registered prior to the effective date of this regulation, that are not equipped with a functional non-resettable hour meter, fuel meter or other operation tracking device shall install one and notify ARB in writing within 6 months of the effective date of this regulation. - (fh) Registered TSE is exempt from district New Source Review and Title V programs, including any offset requirements.
+- (7) In lieu of (6)(E) and (6)(F) above, operation of a registered new nonroad engine rated at 750 brake horsepower or greater for which a federal or California standard pursuant to 40 CFR Part 89 or title 13, Cal.
+Code Regs. has not yet become effective, shall not exceed 12 hours per day. - (8) For registered engines that operate in both STW and onshore, the 10 tons per district per year per engine limit in (6)(C) above shall only apply onshore. - (9) For certified compression-ignition engines, certified spark-ignition engines, or any spark-ignition engine meeting Table 1 requirements, the daily and annual emission limitations in section 6 above shall not apply. - (106) Effective January 1, 2010, all registered spark-ignition engines rated at 50 brake horsepower or greater shallmust be certified spark-ignition engines or shallmust meet Table 1 requirements. - (11) Notwithstanding the requirements of 2456(f)(10), any company, public agency, or military base may choose to select specific registered spark-ignition engines to operate until December 31, 2010.
+The selections shall be submitted to the Executive Officer no later than 30 days after the effective date of these amendments, and are subject to the requirements below: - (A) One spark-ignition engine shall be selected with no restriction for maximum rated horsepower; or - (B) No more than five spark-ignition engines shall be selected not to exceed 500 cumulative brake horsepower for the selected engines. - (C) If an owner has selected one uncertified compressionignition engines per title 17 Cal.
+Code Regs. section 93116.3(b)(1)(C)(2), then subsection division 2456(f)(11)(A) shall not be used. - (D) If an owner has selected less than five uncertified compression-ignition engines per title 17 Cal.
+Code Regs. section 93116.3(b)(1)(C)(3), then the combined total of selected spark-ignition engines and compression-ignition engines shall not exceed five engines with a cumulative size of 500 brake horsepower. - (g) All registered engines shallmust be equipped with a functioning non-resettable hour meter, fuel meter or other operation tracking device approved by the Executive Officer. - (h) Registered TSE is exempt from district New Source Review and Title V programs, including any offset requirements.
 Further, emissions from registered TSE shall not be included in Title V or New Source Review applicability determinations.